-- Use CLINIC's sample letter of recommendation letter as a guide. - It is helpful if at least one letter is from a mentor who is an attorney or DOJ fully accredited representative.
-If the applicant does not have both letters from an attorney or accredited representative, the second letter should come from their supervisor who can attest to their efforts to prepare for full accreditation (training and hands-on experience obtained). - Check that the recommendation letters are sufficiently personalized and detailed.
-OLAP has rejected "cookie-cutter" letters that too closely follow the samples in this checklist or echo each other too much.
+- Use CLINIC's sample recommendation letter as a guide. - While the regulations do not require it, the DOJ R & A Program has expressed a preference that the authors of the letters be familiar with immigration law and procedure.
+Therefore, it is helpful if both letters are from a mentor who is an attorney or DOJ fully accredited representative.
+If the applicant does not have both letters from an attorney or fully accredited representative, the second letter should come from their supervisor who can attest to their efforts to prepare for full accreditation (training and hands-on experience obtained). - Check that the recommendation letters are sufficiently personalized and detailed. the DOJ R & A Program has - rejected "cookie-cutter" letters that too closely follow the samples in this checklist or echo each other too much.
 The letters should talk about specific experience with different types of court cases and describe the candidate's qualities that would make them a good advocate in immigration court, including legal research and writing skills.
 The letters should also mention the applicant's trainings on immigration law, especially the court skills training, and refer to the resume for more details. - Include an "re" line at the top that says, "Recommendation for Full Accreditation of (name)." - Verify that the letters use up to date citations and do not use the outdated term, "BIA accreditation." - Include a short summary of the writer's credentials/background at the beginning. - Focus on describing the substance of the hands-on experience instead of the quantity.